Portrait of Queen Adelaide: History and description

 Queen Adelaide is depicted at full-length wearing a red velvet pelisse trimmed with ermine.
 The queen looks static and expressionless.
-A landscape is visible in tbe background, through the arch.
+A landscape is visible in the background, through the arch.

 Archer Shee was a prominent portraitist of the Regency era and in 1830 had succeeded Thomas Lawrence as the President of the Royal Academy.
 He was summoned to Windsor Castle to produce the work which had been commissioned by the Goldsmith's Company of the City of London.
 However the king was so impressed by the completed painting that he kept it for himself and ordered a second copy to be produced for the Goldsmiths, with Archer Shee being paid £766 for the two versions.
 The painting was exhibited at the Royal Academy's Summer Exhibition of 1837 at the National Gallery in Trafalgar Square.
 Today the work remains in the Royal Collection, at Buckingham Palace, where it hangs on the Grand Staircase alongside an 1827 portrait of her husband by Lawrence.